datatheorem/TrustKit/README.md

 authentication handlers will work fine.
-* Implicit pinning validation, where TrustKit automatically "hooks" and validates the App's 'outgoing SSL connections does not work with the current version (1.1.3) on iOS 9.
+* Implicit pinning validation, where TrustKit automatically "hooks" and validates the App's 'outgoing SSL connections does not work with the current version (1.1.3) on iOS 9, on some devices (including the iPhone 6).
 This means that the App will still work fine but the pinning validation will not be performed automatically.

 ### What should I do?